LudoBermejoES/foundryvtt-lights-hud-ate/README.md

 This project is born like a fusion of the features of these modules [LightsHUD](https://github.com/Malekal4699/LightsHUD/), [ATE](https://github.com/kandashi/Active-Token-Lighting) and [DFreds Convenient Effects](https://github.com/DFreds/dfreds-convenient-effects), but after the initial code i rewriting everything so many times now is just a new module inspired form these other modules.

+A special ty go to [Illandril](https://github.com/illandril) for the module [Illandril's Hotbar Uses](https://github.com/illandril/FoundryVTT-hotbar-uses), from which taken the code for the analysis of the number of slots left on the object.

 Remember to support these authors if you feel generous on their patreon or kofi account.

 A Foundry VTT module that displays on the HUD config of the token all the available lighting and visions items on the token/actor with two modality: